LLevy1/Streamlit_demo/README.md

 streamlit hello
 ```

 This project uses poetry to manage dependencies.
 To add new packages run `poetry add my_package`.
+To update packages run `poetry update`.

 To activate the virtual environment run: